Face Equality Week is a time to raise awareness about the prejudice experienced by too many people with visible differences.

 - Even fewer (15%) have seen someone with a visible difference playing the love interest on screen.

 - Nearly double (39%) have seen someone with a visible difference cast as the villain or “baddie”.

 - Watch and share our film.
 We’ve had enough of seeing people with visible differences shown only as the villains.
 Share our film so more people understand that having a visible difference doesn’t stop you being the hero!

 - By talking about and exploring visible difference with children and young people, we can help to change the negative stereotypes often associated with looking different.
 Share our classroom and assembly resources with a school or teacher you know.

 - It’s not just film, there’s a lack of positive representation of visible difference across society.
-Register your organisation, business or a brand you love to join our Pledge To Be Seen movement.
+Encourage your organisation, business or a brand you love to partner with us.

-Take a look at the five videos in the playlist below.
-In them, the stars of I Am More Than Just Your Villain talk about the importance of equal representation of visible difference to them:
+Take a look at the video below, where Changing Faces ambassador Robert, talks about the importance of equal representation of visible difference to him: